The Museum is currently closed. We will publish our reopening date as soon as it is known.

 His work was widely collected, commissioned and exhibited during his lifetime, ranging from monumental candlesticks for Coventry Cathedral, to a major show at the V&A Museum.
 He was also a leading figure in art education, teaching both at Camberwell College of Art and the Royal College of Art, where he is credited as being the primary influence to a whole generation of potters.

-Curated by Charles Park, together with Matthew Winterbottom and Lena Fritsch of the Western Art Department,
+Curated by Charles Park, together with Matthew Winterbottom and Lena Fritsch.

 Images © Jane Coper and Estate of the Artist